 As a parent, I know how important it is to have as few hassles as possible!
 This includes the various gadgets we use to help us when parenting.
 I have found the following important tips useful in guiding me when placing my baby monitor and installing it.

 - The number one point I consider is safety.
 I can’t stress this enough.
-If your baby monitor is not safely mounted, you could end up with an accident.
+If your baby monitor is not safely mounted, you could end up in an accident.

 - Getting a full view of your baby when they are out of sight is crucial.
 It doesn’t help you if you can only see your baby’s toes wriggling or the top of their head.
 You want the best view your baby monitor’s camera can give you, so position it correctly.